Hardfork Initiation Submission Policy

 • Wallet readiness - progress is shown.

-• DApp/Defi readiness - progress is shown.
+• DApp/DeFi readiness - progress is shown.

 • SPO readiness - progress is shown.